ShizukaDonaghue/luve/README.md

 * As a Shopper, I can checkout as a guest so that I don't have to register an account to place an order.

+* As a Shopper, I can have my details auto filled at checkout so that I can place an order quickly and easily.

 * As a Shopper, I can view an order confirmation after checkout so that I know that my order was placed successfully and I can verify what I have purchased.

-* As a Shopper, I can have my details auto-filled at checkout so that I can place an order quickly and easily.

 * As a Shopper, I can receive an email confirmation once my order is placed so that I can keep the confirmation of what I have purchased for my records.